ski area info News & Articles

 • Mountain Creek, Vernon • 168 skiable acres on 1040' vertical

 The SKInny: Mountain Creek is the best and the worst of skiing in the east.
 It was originally two separate ski areas, Great Gorge and Vernon Valley.
 Vernon bought out Gorge in the mid-1970s, and the mega complex became a haphazardous entity called Vernon Valley/Great Gorge.
-The current operator, IntraWest (Whistler, Stratton, Steamboat) renamed it Mountain Creek and turned a tired, crowded ski area into a new, well-run, crowded ski area.
-Liftlines are shorter, grooming is decent, the skiing is good, very good.
+In the 1990s it sold to IntraWest (Whistler, Stratton, Steamboat) who renamed it Mountain Creek and turned a tired, crowded ski area into a new, well-run, crowded ski area.
+Liftlines got shorter, grooming became decent, and the skiing became very good.
 Sometimes excellent.
 It's close and convenient for a huge population center.
 Did I mention the weekend crowds?

 When all is said and done, Mountain Creek is a world-class ski area in New Jersey.
-Wanderers can choose among four separate summits spread across 3.7 miles of terrain, and will be in heaven (note that this was not the case in 2007-08 as Sojourn was not open).
+Wanderers can choose among four separate summits spread across 3.7 miles of terrain, and will be in heaven -- note that this is now very tedious as the Sojourn double chair is now gone.
 Hotshots will find a couple of very short but taxing sections on some trails.

 Trails on the weekends can be a nightmare, but you can generally find open runs and short lines on Granite Peak (the old Great Gorge North).
 On some weekends you won't find short lines anywhere.